TrelisResearch/one-click-llms/README.md

 - [Mistral 7B Instruct v0.2 8-bit](https://cloud.vast.ai/?ref_id=98762&template_id=bc642dfd6e4c80a1e0807725047588b8)

 ## Runpod One-Click Templates
 To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
+Trelis is also supported by a 1-2% commission by your use of one-click templates.

 Text Generation Inference (fastest):
 - [OpenChat 3.5 7B API](https://runpod.io/gsc?template=xiwn7cb3ro&ref=jmfkcdio).